 As junior product managers, it’s more about learning the execution side of the job.
 You will be focused on understanding how to build things.
 Your tasks will revolve around day-to-day work with your cross-functional product team and especially with the development teams.

-As you grow and progress on the path for product managers, your responsibilities will change.
-You will have to adopt more of a birds eye view and understand the bigger picture.
+As you grow and progress on the path of Product Managers, your responsibilities will change.
+You will have to adopt more of a birds-eye view and understand the bigger picture.
 This is when your stakeholder management skills and your ability to lead important strategic discussions with fellow senior product managers will become more important.
 You will need to feel more comfortable presenting to a wider audience and C-Level executives and will have more work experience with your chief product officer.

 Get Your Hands Dirty If You Want to Make Data Driven Decisions

 If you’re trying to take data-driven decisions, you need to start dealing with your own sets of data.
 Don’t rely on a digestible version of interpreted data but make sure you look at the raw version.
 This is the only way you will be able to form your own opinions.
 Anything that has been analyzed by your product analyst or BI Team is an interpretation of someone else’s point of view.

 Shadow the experts in your company and learn from their experience until you are able to draw your own conclusions.
 You don’t need to complete an SQL course.
 Just start working with databases such as Mixpanel or Intercom.
 Once you are comfortable dealing with data, you will be more adept at implementing data-driven attributes into your process and eventually, into your product roadmaps.